themondaycup/ltc/README.md

 - topic 5 ✅
     + understanding commands to use for the CTF, including but not all: ```pwd, cd, ls, cat```
     + Network investigation commands such as ```netstat -tuln, ss -tuln, curl localhost:port```
-- Linux command line CTF Challengen✅
+- Linux command line CTF Challenge ✅
 - *Not going to give away how I completed the challenges but only going to writing a little of my thoughts on each of them*
     + Challenge 1: Hidden Files
         - simple, found it quickly